 “I promise you, I’m no gigolo!”

-U nsolicited promises are considered a “pre-incident indicator,” according to Gavin de Becker, author of the book The Gift of Fear.
-He explains that the reason a person promises something is because they feel the need to convince you of something; they sense or anticipate your doubt.
+Unsolicited promises are considered “pre-incident indicators,” according to Gavin de Becker, author of the book The Gift of Fear.
+What drives a person to make an unsolicited promise is the need to convince you of something, anticipating your doubt.
 He says you must ask yourself, “why does this person feel the need to convince me?”

 An unsolicited promise is often a warning sign of impending victimization of one kind or another, and should never be ignored or believed.
 It can be a way to buy time or to create an opportunity to get control over you or the situation.

 Some examples of unsolicited promises:

 “I promise I’ll leave you alone after this.”